Vessel Player III Review: The Sexiest Golf Bag on the Market?

 To be fair, you can get this bag in a few different colorways that are more…colorful…but my grey and black unit is perfect for me.

 For the last couple of years, I’ve been using a Jones Utility Trouper 2 – which I think is a fantastic bag.
+In fact, I chose it as the best overall golf bag for most people for this year.
 It’s lighter weight than the Vessel, and has a great throwback vibe that looks cool and always gets compliments on the course.

-But the Vessel bag is a step or two above.
-And frankly, at close to double the price, it should be.
+But the Vessel bag takes things to another level, and frankly, at close to double the price, it should.

 I opted for the grey colorway which features black accents, and I personally think it is beautiful.